Marc103/LC-3-Verilog-Implementation/README.md

 to translate it to machine code (otherwise shortly before I was doing it manually by hand) and eventually ended with a program that does this:

 ![image](https://github.com/Marc103/LC-3-Verilog-Implementation/assets/78170299/c8b2c04f-68d9-4710-adbe-f65bdd2d1aa1)
-* Soon I will upload a video of it in action.

 At which point I was more then satisfied and concluded the project.
 Initially this might seem very simple but if you want to see the machine code look at LC-3-Verilog-Implementation\RTL_synthesizable_code\Programs\CompleteHelloWorld file.
 I could write more programs that do more